linkarzu/linkarzu.github.io/_posts/macos/2024-09-29-karabiner-updates.md

   - Is this repo needed?
 No, but it's way easier to manage the mappings
 - Karabiner will automatically load the configuration we set up in the dotfiles video `~/.config/karabiner/karabiner.json`
-- So mappings will start working automatically after installing it
-- All my mappings can be found in the dotfiles directory (demo in video)
-  - Alacritty `hyper+space+j`
-  - Safari `hyper+space+k`
-  - Obsidian `hyper+space+o`
-  - Chatgpt `hyper+space+;`
-    - Add it to dock in chrome, can also use safari, doesn't matter
-  - Spotify `hyper+space+h`
-  - Youtube `hyper+space+y`
-    - Add it to dock in chrome, can also use safari, doesn't matter
-  - System settings `hyper+space+'`
-  - Visual Studio code `hyper+space+n`
-  - Finder `hyper+space+f`
-  - I have additional mappings to:
-    - Navigate between tabs in my browsers
-    - Increase volume up/down
-    - Increase screen brightness up/down
-    - Open raycast extensions
-    - Execute BetterTouchTool commands
-    - And much more (demo in the video)
-  - If you don't have one of the apps installed, the mapping does nothing

----

-- I like switching my raycast hotkey to hyper+g
-- I also like configuring the paste app to use hyper+w

----

 ## configure automatic typescript to json translation